Derek-R-S/Light-Reflective-Mirror/README.md

 #### Server Config
 In the config.json file there are a few fields.

-TransportDLL - This is the name of the dll of the compiled transport.
+TransportDLL - This is the name of the dll of the compiled transport dll.

 TransportClass - The class name of the transport inside the DLL, Including namespaces!
+By default, there are 3 compiled transports in the MultiCompiled dll.
+To switch between them you have the following options:
+* Mirror.LiteNetLibTransport
+* Mirror.TelepathyTransport
+* Mirror.SimpleWebTransport

 AuthenticationKey - This is the key the clients need to have on their inspector.
 It cannot be blank.

 UpdateLoopTime - The time in miliseconds between calling 'Update' on the transport

 UpdateHeartbeatInterval - the amounts of update calls before sending a heartbeat.
-By default its 20, which if updateLoopTime is 50, means every (50 * 20 = 1000ms) it will send out a heartbeat.
+By default its 100, which if updateLoopTime is 10, means every (10 * 100 = 1000ms) it will send out a heartbeat.

 ## Example